-We recommend that the first column of the data file be the email address.
-Although Communications Professional can support having email addresses in any column, it's a good way to standardize your data-file format with email address as the first column.
+- We recommend that the first column be the email address.
+Although the email addresses can be in any column, this is a good way to standardize your data-file format.

 When working with date fields, consistently use the same date format.
 Whether you use mm/dd/yyyy or dd/mm/yyyy, just use it consistently.
 The subscriber upload process doesn't do any date conversion, so all incoming data is processed as a string.

 Create a Data Format